US airstrikes target Iran-backed militias in Syria, Iraq

-WASHINGTON (AP) — The U.S. military, under the direction of President Joe Biden, conducted airstrikes Sunday against what it said were “facilities used by Iran-backed militia groups” near the border between Iraq and Syria.
+WASHINGTON (AP) — The U.S. military, under the direction of President Joe Biden, carried out airstrikes against what it said were “facilities used by Iran-backed militia groups” near the border between Iraq and Syria, drawing condemnation from Iraq’s military and calls for revenge by the militias.

-Kirby said the U.S. military targeted three operational and weapons storage facilities — two in Syria and one in Iraq.
+Kirby said the U.S. military targeted three operational and weapons storage facilities Sunday night — two in Syria and one in Iraq.

-He described the airstrikes as “defensive,” saying they were launched in response to the attacks by Iran-backed groups.
+He described the airstrikes as “defensive,” saying they were launched in response to the attacks by militias.

 “The United States took necessary, appropriate, and deliberate action designed to limit the risk of escalation — but also to send a clear and unambiguous deterrent message,” Kirby said.

+“Definitely, what the U.S. is doing is disrupting the security of the region,” he said on Monday.

+U.S. military officials have grown increasingly alarmed over drone strikes targeting U.S. military bases in Iraq, which became more common since a U.S.-directed drone killed Iranian Gen. Qassem Soleimani near the Baghdad airport last year.
+Iraqi militia leader Abu Mahdi al-Muhandis was also killed in the attack.
+The strike drew the ire of mostly Shiite Iraqi lawmakers and prompted parliament to pass a nonbinding resolution to pressure the Iraqi government to oust foreign troops from the country.

-Sunday’s strikes mark the second time the Biden administration has taken military action in the region.
+Sunday’s strikes mark the second time the Biden administration launched airstrikes along the Iraq-Syria border region.
 In February, the U.S. launched airstrikes against facilities in Syria, near the Iraqi border, that it said were used by Iranian-backed militia groups.

-The Pentagon said those strikes were retaliation for a rocket attack in Iraq in February that killed one civilian contractor and wounded a U.S. service member and other coalition troops.
+The Pentagon said those strikes were retaliation for a rocket attack in Iraq earlier that month that killed one civilian contractor and wounded a U.S. service member and other coalition troops.

 At that time, Biden said Iran should view his decision to authorize U.S. airstrikes in Syria as a warning that it can expect consequences for its support of militia groups that threaten U.S. interests or personnel.